 Quite a body of evidence for ‘manipulation’ by persistent/circulative viruses has been collected for poleroviruses (genus Polerovirus, family Solemoviridae).
-Most work on poleroviruses shows that virus-infected plants are more attractive to aphids than healthy plants and that aphid feeding is improved and fecundity higher on infected plants (reviewed by Bosque-Pérez and Eigenbrode, 2011; Dáder et al., 2017; Mauck et al., 2018).
-Curiously, aphid preference changed after polerovirus acquisition, and aphids carrying poleroviruses preferred healthy plants over virus-infected plants (for example Alvarez et al., 2007; Carmo-Sousa et al., 2016).
+Most studies on poleroviruses have shown that virus-infected plants are more attractive to aphids than healthy plants and that aphid feeding is improved and fecundity higher on infected plants (reviewed by Bosque-Pérez and Eigenbrode, 2011; Dáder et al., 2017; Mauck et al., 2018).
+Curiously, aphid preference changed after polerovirus acquisition, and aphids carrying poleroviruses preferred healthy plants over virus-infected plants (Alvarez et al., 2007; Carmo-Sousa et al., 2016).
 There is evidence that purified virus particles can bring along this preference change (Ingwell et al., 2012), indicating that for persistent/circulative viruses, not only host plant-mediated changes but also direct virus-mediated changes in aphids are to be considered.
-The circulative virus studied here – turnip yellows virus (TuYV, genus Polerovirus, family Solemoviridae) – increases emission of VOCs in two host plants – Arabidopsis and Camelina – but only TuYV-infected Camelina, and not TuYV-infected Arabidopsis, attracted Myzus more than did healthy control plants (Claudel et al., 2018).
+The circulative virus studied here, turnip yellows virus (TuYV, genus Polerovirus, family Solemoviridae), increases emission of VOCs in two host plants, Arabidopsis and Camelina, but only TuYV-infected Camelina, and not TuYV-infected Arabidopsis, attracted Myzus more than did healthy control plants (Claudel et al., 2018).
 Aphids feed longer from the phloem of TuYV-infected Camelina than from that of healthy Camelina, which might favor the acquisition of phloem-limited TuYV (Chesnais et al., 2019).
 Recently, a post-acquisition effect of TuYV was observed: virus-carrying Myzus aphids showed increased vector locomotory and fecundity as well as prolonged phloem feeding behavior.
 However, in this study, the authors did not distinguish between direct effects of the virus on the vector and indirect effects mediated by the infected host plant (Chesnais et al., 2020).

-While virus-mediated effects on aphids and other hemipteran vectors are well documented, knowledge of how these effects are accomplished and which aphid genes are involved is scarce.
+While virus-mediated effects on aphids and other hemipteran vectors are well documented, knowledge on the molecular mechanisms and the involved aphid genes is scarce.
 Published examples indicate that deregulation of aphid genes related to stress, cuticle, development and nucleic factors is a common feature of aphids feeding on plants infected with poleroviruses or luteoviruses (Brault et al., 2010; Li et al., 2020; Patton et al., 2021).
 For non-circulative viruses, the effect of viral infection of plants on aphids seems more variable.
-CMV acquisition by Myzus from infected tobacco changed the expression of vector genes related to metabolism, stress, and cuticle (Liang et al., 2021), whereas a study on the soybean aphid Aphis glycines fed on soybean plants infected with soybean mosaic virus (SMW, genus Potyvirus, family Potyviridae) revealed only minor changes in aphid gene expression (Cassone et al., 2014).
+CMV acquisition by Myzus from infected tobacco changed the expression of vector genes related to metabolism, stress, and cuticle (Liang et al., 2021), whereas a study on the soybean aphid Aphis glycines fed on soybean plants infected with soybean mosaic virus (SMW, genus Potyvirus, family Potyviridae) has revealed only minor changes in aphid gene expression (Cassone et al., 2014).

 In this paper, we explored how infection of plants with circulative versus non-circulative virus affects the transcriptome of viruliferous aphids.
-We specifically addressed whether the transmission mode influences the aphid transcriptome profiles and whether alterations in the aphid transcriptome correlate with distinct behaviors of viruliferous aphids.
+We specifically addressed whether the transmission mode influenced the aphid transcriptome profiles and whether alterations in the aphid transcriptome correlated with distinct behaviors of viruliferous aphids.
 We identified common and virus-specific deregulated genes as well as plant host-specific effects on aphids.
 The aphid M. persicae was selected for this study because it is an excellent vector for both the circulative, persistent TuYV and the non-circulative, semi-persistent CaMV.
-On the plant side, we chose two species, A. thaliana and C. sativa that are suitable hosts for both viruses.
+On the plant side, we selected two species of the same family Brassicaceae, A. thaliana and C. sativa that are suitable hosts for both viruses.

 Material and methods